Manish Pandey: Life and early career

 Pandey was born in Nainital, Uttarakhand, but moved to Bangalore at the age of 15 with his family.
 His father was in the Indian Army.
 He did his schooling in Kendriya Vidyalaya and later joined the Karnataka State Cricket Association.
-His sister, Anita Pandey was also a former cricketer who had represented Karnataka.
+His sister, Anita Pandey is also a former cricketer who represented Karnataka.
 He was a member of the victorious Indian team in the 2008 Under-19 World Cup held in Malaysia.

 Indian Premier League

 He was selected for the Mumbai Indians squad in the 2008 season of the Indian Premier League.
 On 21 May 2009, while playing for Royal Challengers Bangalore, he became the first Indian to score a century in the IPL.
 He was then picked up by the Kolkata Knight Riders in 2014.
 In the finals, he played a match-winning innings of 94 against Kings XI Punjab and was awarded Man of Match.
 He had been included in the list of top 10 scorers of 2 IPL seasons, 2014 (401 runs in 16 matches) and in 2017 (396 runs in 13 matches).
 In 2018, he was picked up by Sunrisers Hyderabad for ₹11 crore.
 He was dropped for most of the season in IPL 2021, due to lack of form.

-At the inaugural IPL Auction in 2008, Pandey was bought by Mumbai Indians for a base price of US $30,000.
+At the inaugural IPL Auction in 2008, Pandey was bought by Mumbai Indians for a base price of US$30,000.
 In 2009, Royal Challengers Bangalore picked Manish Pandey as their specialist middle order batsman.
 He was retained for the 2010 season for RCB.
 Later, Pandey played for Pune Warriors India in the IPL 2011, 2012, and 2013 seasons.
 In the IPL 2014, 2015, and 2016 seasons, Kolkata Knight Riders retained Manish Pandey for his stellar knocks in the group matches throughout the tournament in 2014.
 In 2018, Manish Pandey became one of the highest paid cricketers in the season.
-Sunrisers Hyderabad picked him up for US $1.35 million for the season.
+Sunrisers Hyderabad picked him up for US$1.35 million for the season.
 Pandey continued playing for Sunrisers Hyderabad until 2021.

-In the 2022 IPL Auction, Pandey was bought by the Lucknow Super Giants for ₹ 4.6 crores.

-In the 2023 IPL Auction, Pandey was bought by the Delhi Capitals for ₹ 2.4 crores.
+Pandey was bought by the Lucknow Super Giants for ₹ 4.6 crores in the 2022 IPL Auction, by the Delhi Capitals for ₹ 2.4 crores in the 2023 IPL Auction, and by the Kolkata Knight Riders for the base price of ₹ 50 lakhs in the 2024 auction.